hakron/Cherryfish-Challenge/README.md

-###Installing and creating a database
+### Installing and creating a database

 You can download and install Postgres from the PostgreSql website.
 For Mac users, it is strongly recommended that you choose the Postgres.app option.
 It is much easier than the other options.

 https://www.postgresql.org/download/

-Follow the instalation and whem you need to choose an user and a password type for both  ' postgres '.
+Follow the installation and when you need to choose an user and a password type for both  ' postgres '.

 After successful installation you can create a new database with the createdb command in the cmd.